 ☞ SEE ALSO: Weather in Cyprus – The Best Time to Visit

 2. Lounge on the Beach

 For a livelier and more central spot, head to Colombia beach.
-Named after its beautiful beach bar, which serves great food and drinks beside its own private pool.
+Named after its beautiful beach bar, which serves tasty food and drinks beside its own private pool.
 This location also has loungers on the beach with all-day service.